 I rise to support this Motion.
 This is a good Motion for our children in schools.
 I congratulate my Kilifi County Government because they already started giving milk to ECD children in 2016.
 As for the Government, a few schools in Ganze and Kaloleni constituencies have been piloted under the primary school feeding programme.
 We are very grateful.
-This will allow more concentration on our children, increase enrolment in our schools and offer better education standards.
+This will give more concentration to our children, bigger enrolment in our schools and better education standards.